-Want a really amazing experience for the whole family?
-Stay at the brand new, family friendly Hotel Xcaret Mexico, where they redefine the term “all-inclusive”.
+If you want a really amazing experience Xcaret experience for the whole family, stay at the brand new, family friendly Hotel Xcaret Mexico, where they redefine the term “all-inclusive”.
 Not only are all your meals included, but so are all the parks and tours!

 Want to see how much fun your family can have at Xcaret?
 In our second Xcaret blog post, we share the highlights of our amazing day!